matebenyovszky/ClubGPT-CommandProxy/IDEAS.md

 ✅ If API key is empty, only allow remote run
 ✅ Print out key and ipaddress locally
-✅ Check machine type, so know what kind of commands could be run ◻️ General GPT, hide innecessary information
-◻️ Use key-vault feature in azure
+✅ Check machine type, so know what kind of commands could be run ✅ Use key-vault feature in GitHub
+◻️ General GPT, hide innecessary information
 ◻️ Encoding - decoding for special characters? (see "Hello World!" folder creation - URL encode?/hash) ◻️ Open file from remote machine
+◻️ Key on info function too
 ◻️ Screenshot sharing
 ◻️ Save file to remote machine
 ◻️ Search files / in files on remote machine